 God, who made thee mighty, make thee mightier yet.

-It’s probably worth stressing that these words — objectionable in their imperialism and their clunkiness alike (two ‘thee’s in the same line?!?) — aren’t Elgar’s, any more than was the idea of adding such stuff to his tune: the notion seems to have arisen in the mind of the new king, Edward VII — who offered Elgar the ‘royal hint’ that the melody would make a great song.
+It’s probably worth stressing that these words — objectionable in their imperialism and their clunkiness alike (those two ‘thee’s in the second line!) — aren’t Elgar’s, any more than was the idea of adding such stuff to his tune: the notion seems to have arisen in the mind of the new king, Edward VII — who offered Elgar the ‘royal hint’ that the melody would make a great song.

 What that hint resulted in, we’ll see in a few minutes.
 What I want to do first is share a really wonderful film clip of Elgar himself at the age of 74 conducting this very tune — sans words! — at the opening of the Abbey Road Studios, London, on 12 November 1931.
 As for the words that actually are Elgar’s own, here is what he says to the orchestra before they start (yes, we hear Elgar’s voice!):